We stand for integrity, truthfulness and full compliance with the law

 The Board of Directors will review the disclosures and determine what is acceptable and reasonable and does not pose a threat to the integrity of CNOB.
 Officials of CNOB must disclose all potential conflicts of interest, including those where the person has inadvertently been placed in a situation due to either a business or personal relationship.

-- You must be truthful to customers, suppliers, and the government in all business dealings.
+- You must be truthful to clients, suppliers, and the government in all business dealings

 Protection and Proper Use of Company Property

 All employees, officers and directors have a duty to protect the Company's property and assets and ensure their efficient and proper use.
 All Company assets should be used for legitimate business purposes and in accordance with Company policies.
 The use of Company electronic systems, including the telephone system and computer systems and any Company issued equipment must be in accordance with the Technology Related Policies set forth in the Company's Employee Manual.

 It is the responsibility of each employee to ensure that they remain free from any potential personal or private business interests that might adversely influence his or her judgment as an CNOB employee.
 Compliance with this policy is a condition of employment with CNOB.
 Employees of CNOB should avoid situations where their personal interests could conflict with, or even appear to conflict with, the interests of the Company.